Tokenomics Design: Tokenomics Model Guide

 Commodity tokens

-Commodity tokens are digital assets that represent a physical commodity or asset, such as gold or fiat.
-The token price of a commodity token is usually pegged to the value of the underlying asset.
+Commodity tokens are digital assets that represent the value creation a physical commodity or asset, such as gold or fiat.
+The token price of a commodity token is usually pegged to the value of the underlying asset, and a fixed supply can impact its value by creating scarcity, which may increase demand if users find the token

 Governance tokens

-Governance tokens are digital assets that give token holders the right to vote on or make decisions about the development and operation of a blockchain network or a decentralized platform.
+Governance tokens are digital assets that give the governance token holders the right to vote on or make decisions about the development and operation of a blockchain network or a decentralized platform.

 They are used to create a decentralized autonomous organization (DAO) and can be used to vote on changes to the protocol or the distribution of funds in the ecosystem.